subaklab/px4_user_guide/en/assembly/pixhawk_mini_wiring_quick_start.md

 # Pixhawk Mini Wiring Quick Start

+This quick start guide shows how power the [Pixhawk Mini](pixhawk_mini.md) and connect its most important peripherals.

 > **Warning** Under construction.

-This quick start guide shows how power the [Pixhawk Mini](pixhawk_mini.md) and connect its most important peripherals.

 ## Standard Wiring Chart

-The image below shows standard Quadcopter wiring using the *Pixhawk Mini Kit* and 3DR Telemetry Radios (along with ESC, motor, battery and a ground control station running on a phone.
+The image below shows standard Quadcopter wiring using the *Pixhawk Mini Kit* and 3DR Telemetry Radios (along with ESC, motor, battery and a ground control station running on a phone).
 We'll go through each main part in the following sections.

+> **Note** The wiring is slightly different for other vehicles.
+This is covered in more detail below for VTOL, Plane, Multicopter.

 ![Pixhawk Mini Electronics Wiring for QAV250 (off frame)](../../images/qav250_wiring_image_pixhawk_mini.jpg)